JazzMaster/LazGFX/README.md

 #### Focus:

 		Unices (red hat, fedora, Suse, ubuntu,debian,etc.)
         MacOSX Quartz ( at minimal X11 )
         Android(eventually- theres more to this than just getting the routines working)

-Graphics libraries for DOS have been written by Borland, INC.
+Graphics libraries for DOS??

+		Try the original BGI written by Borland, INC.
+		The BGI has been 256 color extended - I have the patch.

-There are some ports to Sin (windows) already using WinAPI (or Delphi).
+There are some ports to Sin (windows) already using WinAPI.
-However, as with X11CorePrimitives-

-		we should be using GL Quads or DirectDraw for better "optimal" routines.

-FPC in "mode DELPHI" for X11/Unix based systems is our only option.
-(You cannot switch modes inside a source code file.)

-I prefer "FPC OBJ" or "TP compatible" modes.
+The WinAPI port was written to fix a SDL "speed issue".
+What is not mentioned is if SDLv2 was used or SDLv1.

+LibGraph(C) or otherwise-

+		HAS NOT BEEN EXTENDED TO 3D.

+Instead - developers want you to learn the MESS of OpenGL/DX/Quartz.

+		NO. YOU DONT HAVE TO.

 ### Dependencies (INSTALL ME FIRST!!):

-NOTE:

 CMake
 CMake-Gui
 libudev-dev
 mesa-dev

+OSX:
+		XQuartz (puts X11 back on OSX)

+Unices:
 		xorg-dev

-are reccommended as some other libs depend on these. (udev is for USB devices support)

-        libOpenMPT (Tracker/mikmod format "game" audio support)
+		SDL2-x.x.x 		   			-- the main SDL library
+		SDL2-devel-x.x.x 			-- the developer package
+		SDL2_image-x.x.x 			-- image library for image support SDL2_image-devel-x.x.x	 	-- image library developer
+		SDL2_net-x.x.x 				-- image library for networking
+		SDL2_net-devel-x.x.x	 	-- image library developer

+VR:

+**STEAM uses these**

         libOpen_vr (VR helmet support)

-are being considered (need pascal headers)- SDL looks like it supports the IO methods.
-**STEAM uses these**

-UNIX/Lin-ux:

-(preferably SDL2-)

-			SDL-x.x.x.rpm 		   	-- the main SDL library
-			SDL-devel-x.x.x.rpm 		-- the developer package
-			SDL_image-x.x.x.rpm 		-- image library for fonts
-			SDL_image-devel-x.x.x.rpm 	-- image library developer

-etc. There are lots of these units.

-Debians and ubunt-nuts need to find the .deb(s).
-They use similar names.

 These libaries are a standard part of most current distributions.
 The libaries will *probably already* (cross fingers) be installed.

 You may have to install the developer packages,however.
 Ive noticed also that "preinstalled" might point to version 1, not version 2.
 Double check version 2 is installed.

 #### Can I have a IDE??